tmwbook/stupyfy/README.md

 * Calls all return a [Requests](https://requests.readthedocs.io/en/master/) object (though most of the data you want can just be accessed by a call to `.json()`)
 * `TokenManager` will handle coordinating tokens in a single or multi-user environment and will even refresh expired tokens.

+Bugs and suggestions welcome.
+Please file a GitHub Issue.

 ## Creating a TokenManager
 **You will need some workflow defined by your app to get initial authentication with the Spotify Identity Provider (IdP).**